 If there was one thing that the editors and agents at our conferences agreed on, it was that you should be a member of a critique group and get others ideas about your manuscript.
 And spouses, relatives and/or friends do not count.
 We try to make it painless, but we want to help you make your MS publishable.
 Critique circles are free to members.
 Visitors are welcome on a one-time basis.
 After that, membership is required.
 Bring ten double-space line-numbered pages with your name and email in the header to read.
 Our nearly daily critique meetings are devoted to helping each other polish manuscripts for publication.
 Many of our members are published.
 There are usually 5-8 people at our circles.
 For more information, write us at firstname.lastname@example.org.
-See schedules at bottom of page, after our standards, and a slide deck on getting the most out of Critique Circles.
+See schedules at bottom of page and a slide deck on getting the most out of Critique Circles.

 HWG Believes That Effective Critique Circles Embody:

 - Sharing of Challenges